onedata/onedata-documentation/README.md

 This documentation is build using [vuepress](vuepress.vuejs.org).
 The source files reside in `./docs/`.

 ## Building and previewing
 In order to build documentation execute `make build`.
-You can locally preview it by executing `make preview`.
+You can locally preview it by executing `make dev`.
 While previewing you can modify source files.
 The documentation will be reloaded when changed.
 However, sometimes reruning the build or the preview migth be needed.
 Ctrl-C interrupts the preview.

 ## Adding .md files